PsychVault

 Practical considerations:

-• Lighting (natural light or warm-toned artificial versus fluorescent)
+• Lighting, whether natural light or warm-toned artificial versus fluorescent

-• Noise (white noise machines, soundproofing, location within a building)
+• Noise, including white noise machines, soundproofing, and location within a building

 • Temperature control